 A True Off-the-Grid Adventure!

-The central U.P. is comprised of rocky outcrops over Lake Superior, sandy beaches along Lake Michigan, huge sand dunes near Grand Marais, dense forests and precious little flat ground.
+The central U.P. is comprised of rocky outcrops over Lake Superior, sandy beaches along Lake Michigan, huge sand dunes near Grand Marais, dense forests and pastoral farmland.
 Come ready to ride and experience Michigans Upper Peninsula!

 MUP registration fees are based on membership status and registration date.
 Members enjoy exclusive members-only access and early-bird discounts from December 2 through December 31.
 We welcome all to join the League of Michigan Bicyclists to make Michigan bicycling better.